Former teacher who made ‘adult’ video in classroom says she was kicked off OnlyFans

 Samantha Peer, also known as Khloe Karter, was once a teacher at the Lake Havasu Unified School District, along with her husband.

-However, their educational careers would come to an end after the community learned that the couple was making pornographic content on OnlyFans to supplement their income despite her efforts to avoid being found out.
+However, their educational careers would end after the community learned that the couple was making pornographic content on OnlyFans to supplement their income despite her efforts to avoid being found out.

 At the center of the controversy was the fact that Peer created a video inside a classroom.
 While Peer admitted to doing so, she said the video was made on a weekend when no children were present.